10 Tips to Prevent Theft at a Craft Show

 7) Wear a Money Belt

 Make use of a money belt or apron during craft shows for safety and convenience.
-Leaving a change purse, full of all your hard-earned cash, sitting behind the table equals a big payday for someone willing to reach behind it while you’re distracted.
+Leaving a change purse, full of your hard-earned cash, sitting behind the table equals a big payday for someone willing to reach behind it while you’re distracted.

 Wearing one allows you to be more mobile while conducting transactions.
 If you’re feeling a little weary of a certain person but are in the middle of a sale, you can guide the customer to a different area to give them their change and help prevent theft.

-You don’t want to deter honest shoppers from picking up your handmade products and testing them out but if you have items you’re particularly worried about, pin them down to the table cloth or secure them to a fixture.
+You don’t want to deter honest shoppers from picking up your handmade products and testing them out but if you have items you’re particularly worried about, pin them down to the tablecloth or secure them to a fixture.
 Customers will still be able to take the pins or ties off to pick them up but it will take a bit more of an effort to do so, drawing attention and making sure theft can’t be quick and easy.

 For items you’re really worried about, keep them in a display case or behind your craft show table so customers have to ask to see them.